DoliBoi/Java-HW/README.md

 Employers and fellow students can use this repository to understand my technical capabilities as a Java developer.
 Please browse the projects and contact me with any questions or comments.

+For each task you can see the code, I have written, if you want to try it out, you will also need the template, which can be downloaded on the websites with assigments.

 Here are assigments to each task:

   1. Lab01 - Kalkulačka : https://cw.fel.cvut.cz/wiki/courses/b0b36pjv/hw/01